|

 NDSP Technical Seminar #23 Presentations Available

-The 23rd National Dam Safety Program (NDSP) technical seminar, Internal Evaluation Techniques for Earthen Dams, was held February 17-18, 2016 at the National Emergency Training Center in Emmitsburg, Pennsylvania.
+The 23rd National Dam Safety Program (NDSP) technical seminar, Internal Evaluation Techniques for Earthen Dams , was held February 17-18, 2016 at the National Emergency Training Center in Emmitsburg, Pennsylvania.
 Through an agreement with FEMA, seminar presentations and support materials from this seminar, as well as the previous four NDSP technical seminars, are posted at DamSafety.org, under Technical Resources - Download Documents - National Dam Safety Program Workshops and Seminars.

 ASDSO Survey: Modifying a Dam to a Roadway Culvert

+ASDSO frequently conducts informal surveys of state dam safety programs, primarily in response to requests from state program personnel.
+Responses to the following question are now posted on the ASDSO Surveys page, in the Members Only section of DamSafety.org.
 I have a dam where the consultant wants to drain the lake and replace the principal spillway pipe with a culvert in an attempt to change the definition of the dam to a culvert.
 I would like to survey the other states to see if they have any guidance regarding when a dam would become a roadway with culvert or how they might handle this situation.

 ASDSO Hosts Emergency Response Resource Center

 Following significant flooding events in several states, the ASDSO Board of Directors discussed ways to support states in emergency response situations.
 This conversation will continue as the new strategic plan is developed, but as a first step, ASDSO has created an Emergency Response Resource Center in the Members Only section of DamSafety.org.
 This page has links to many documents and examples provided by the Colorado Dam Safety Program concerning Emergency Management Assistance Compacts, the use of volunteers, goals, inspection forms, etc. States are invited to provide additional examples of emergency response documents for the page.
+New Reports from the USACE Engineer Research and Development Center

 The following ERDC companion reports were published in February 2016: